michalorman/enumerated/README.md

 ## Advanced usage

-By default the order of enumeration options returned by the helper methods is unspecified.
+By default the order of enumeration options returned by the helper methods is unspecified (albeit most probably it will match the order of declaration).
 If you need to define certain order of the labels (eg. on selection list) use the ``:order`` parameter:

     User.genders :order => [ :female, :male ]       # => [["Female", :female], ["Male", :male]]
     user_genders :order => [ :female, :male ]       # => [["Female", :female], ["Male", :male]]